Pietzcker/MergeAffinityKeyShortcuts/README.md

 Two new files are created:
 - a new AFSHORT file that contains the merge result
 - a CSV file that contains all the modifications done to shortcuts that were defined in the original file
-- a DUP file that contains all the duplicate keystroke commands that need to be resolved manually (so far, those have turned out empty, which is excellent)
+- a DUP file that contains all the duplicate keystroke commands that may need to be resolved manually.
+Duplicate keystroke commands usually aren't errors (for example the M command is used for several different marquee types, cycling through them with repeated keystrokes), but they should be checked for inadvertent duplicates.